Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 ## Bivariance

-The last type of variance is bivariance, a functor that both preserves the original morphism and creates a corresponding and equal but otherwised reversed morphism in the destination category is bivariant.
+The last type of variance is bivariance, a functor that both preserves an original morphism and creates a corresponding and equal but otherwised reversed morphism in the destination category is bivariant.
 We know covariance can only be established by making our type out-only and contravariance by making our type in-only, so bivariance would need to meet both these conditions, and neither take nor return `T`, ever.
 And believe it or not, the maths checks out.
 Such a type would both preserve the morphism from `I<Dog>` to `I<Animal>` and also create a reversed morphism, from `I<Animal>` to `I<Dog>`.
 In such a bizarre case, the generic isn't even being used (it neither takes nor returns `T`!), making the references interchangeable and thus the distinction totally useless.
 From a maths perspective, in a partial order, $$a \le b$$ and $$b \le a$$ implies $$a = b$$ (we call this antisymmetry).
 And so it is, as the types have become equivalent!
 From a software engineering perspective, I can't imagine ever needing this.
-Neither can the compiler, it won't let you have both.
+Neither can the compiler as it won't let you have both, so bivariance is more of a theoretical concept.

 ## What Next?

 Now we know what 'co' and 'contra' actually mean.
 I hope to write a follow-up extending this analogy in several dimensions.
-Although I might consult an expert first, because I need to make sure my facts are in order before putting pen to paper.
 The next entry will explore:
 - Multiple generic parameters as bifunctors (especially in ways where they are both covariant and contravariant in different parameters) and then multifunctors
 - The $$Forget$$ adjoint functor which reverses the embedding of a type into a functoral ecosystem by extracting `T`
 - Natural transformations as polymorphic functions that map between generics